 If you have a vehicle capable of towing an RV, a towable version is a good option — they tend to offer more space for your money, and can be less costly to maintain if you plan on parking your RV for extended periods.
 If not, a motorized RV might be your top choice, as these tend to offer more of the comforts of home (think: bathrooms and refrigeration) and less set-up once you arrive at your camp site.

-Choose Your Adventure
+Consider Your Specific Adventure Needs

 Capacity is important if you’re travelling with a crew.
 Your kids (and you!) might need separate spaces for when you’re experiencing too much togetherness.
 A bigger kitchen might be a necessity, as could a bathtub (especially if your children are very young).